 - Allow creating adn editing annotations

-Note that if you enable the item Open with password and also enable the item Use owner password, CubePDF will set the user password to the same password as the owner password.
+If you enable the item Open with password and also enable the item Use owner password, CubePDF will set the user password to the same password as the owner password.

 Moreover, if a PDF file is recognized as having been opened with an owner password, all PDF editing, including removal of the user password, will be possible.
 Please make sure you fully understand these behaviors when you share the user password with the owner password.

-The About section displays the version information of CubePDF.
 If you enable the Check for updates on startup item, you will receive a notification in the lower right corner of your computer when CubePDF is updated.
 Checking for updates will be performed when your computer starts up.
 The information sent for checking the update is the version number of CubePDF, Windows, and .NET.

-When you change any item in the CubePDF main window, the Save settings button will become clickable.
+When you change any item in the CubePDF main window, the Save Settings button will become clickable.
 If you click it at this time, the current settings will be saved, and will be used as the initial settings for the next time CubePDF is executed.

-For example, CubePDF will save the converted files on the desktop by default, but if you click the Save settings button after specifying a different folder as the destination, CubePDF will use the specified folder as the default setting for the saving folder from next time on.
+For example, CubePDF will save the converted files on the desktop by default, but if you click the Save Settings button after specifying a different folder as the destination, CubePDF will use the specified folder as the default setting for the saving folder from next time on.

 However, various security items and the file name part of the destination are not covered by the function to save settings.